-As of this report, King County's capital cost share for the joint project resulting from all approved changes has increased by \$39.2 million from the original JPA.
+There have been no financial changes to either King County or the project since the last report.
+King County's capital cost share for the joint project resulting from all approved changes has increased by \$39.2 million from the original JPA.
 The cost estimate for the project remains at \$570.1 million in total project costs with \$506.5 million in shared costs.
-The County's capital cost share at \$172.9 million, which represents no change since the last report
+The County's capital cost share of \$172.9 million represents no change since the last report.